kevinyjiao/ER-Wait-Time-Analysis-Using-CMS-Hospital-Data/README.md

 Hospital size is taken from an explicit bed-count column when available.
 If the general information file does not include beds, the script uses the CMS wait time sample count as a volume-based proxy and labels hospitals as small, medium, or large.

 Urban/rural status is taken from an explicit urban/rural column when available.
 If unavailable, the script uses a conservative proxy: Critical Access Hospitals are classified as rural, and other hospitals are classified as urban/other.
 Label this limitation clearly if you use the urban/rural chart in a slide.

-## Interview Talking Points

-- The analysis turns raw CMS hospital data into an operations-focused view of ER throughput.
-- The strongest state-level findings show where patient flow problems may be most visible.
-- Ownership, hospital type, and size comparisons help identify whether delays are concentrated in certain operating models.
-- A next step would be to add staffing, bed occupancy, local demand, ambulance diversion, and county-level urban/rural classifications.